Skip to content

 Why Do I Need to Pay for Die Cut Tooling?

-It’s a common misconception that flexible material converters keep infinite die cutting tools on-site, ready to go for your project.
-However, rather than having the tool ready, we use your drawing to order a custom-made die cutting tool for each new part.
+It’s a common misconception that flexible material converters keep die cutting tools on-site, ready to go for your project; we actually use your technical drawings to order a custom-made die cutting tool for each new part.

-Out of the 80,000+ part designs Strouse has worked with over the years, many have become valuable die cutting tools thanks to the hard work of our suppliers and engineers.
+Many (if not most) of the thousands of part designs that Strouse has worked with over the years have become valuable die cutting tools thanks to the hard work of our suppliers and engineers.

 Once you’ve learned more about your tooling cost, you’ll better understand why you’re paying for partial tooling charges.

-3 Factors that Make Up the Cost of Die Cut Tooling
+3 Key Factors that Determine Your Die Cut Tooling Cost

 • Ceramics